tropicoo/hikvision-camera-bot/README.md

-HikVision Telegram Camera Bot
+Hikvision Telegram Camera Bot
 =============================
-Bot which sends snapshots from your HikVision camera(s).
+Bot which sends snapshots from your Hikvision camera(s).

 Features:
 1. Send snapshots on **Motion** and **Line Crossing Detection**